VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Summary

-\begin{acknowledgement} This scientific work uses data obtained from Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.
+\begin{acknowledgement} We thank the referee for their comments and suggestions that have helped us to improve our manuscript.
+This scientific work uses data obtained from Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.
 We acknowledge the Wajarri Yamaji People as the Traditional Owners and native title holders of the Observatory site.
 CSIRO's ASKAP radio telescope is part of the Australia Telescope National Facility (\url{https://ror.org/05qajvd42}).
 Operation of ASKAP is funded by the Australian Government with support from the National Collaborative Research Infrastructure Strategy.
 ASKAP uses the resources of the Pawsey Supercomputing Research Centre.
 Establishment of ASKAP, Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory and the Pawsey Supercomputing Research Centre are initiatives of the Australian Government, with support from the Government of Western Australia and the Science and Industry Endowment Fund.
-BD acknowledges the Whadjuk people of the Noongar nation as the Traditional Owners of the land on which she performed the work.
-LND acknowledges the Gadigal people of the Eora Nation as the traditional custodians of the land on which she performs most of her work.
+BD acknowledges the Whadjuk people of the Noongar nation as the Traditional Owners of the land on which they perform the work.
+LND acknowledges the Gadigal people of the Eora Nation as the traditional custodians of the land on which they perform most of their work.

 KR thanks the LSST-DA Data Science Fellowship Program, which is funded by LSST-DA, the Brinson Foundation, and the Moore Foundation; Their participation in the program has benefited this work. \end{acknowledgement}